Twyford Waterworks: Wildlife Around the Waterworks

 Four acres of downland were enclosed for the construction of the Waterworks in 1898 but the buildings required less than half of the land.
 Some of the additional space was used to quarry chalk for making lime, some was used to dump waste but about two acres were left, being neither cultivated nor grazed.
-As a result the site has unusual and valuable parcels of land including scrub, tall grassland and chalk meadow that it is, like the wonderful engineering of the works, important to preserve.
+As a result the site has unusual and valuable parcels of land including scrub, tall grassland and chalk meadow.

 The essential base of the wildlife element is the diverse collection of native plants, over 200 species in all, that provide the habitat for butterflies, bumblebees, dragonflies, moles, rabbits, badgers, songbirds, hawks and many other species.

-The Trust remains committed to preserve it and ensuring it will continue to be a refuge for creatures that cannot survive in the monoculture of farming practice all around.
 Management of the land is undertaken so that the chalk grassland plant species thrive and particular plants such as nettles, hemp agrimony and ragwort do not become dominant.
-A pond was installed so that a wider selection of species will use the site, but our best activity is inactivity.
+A pond was installed so that a wider selection of species will use the site.